Marina is crazy about positive psychology. She wants to inspire you to improve yourself.

-If you think about it, you might realize that you have only a few real friends.
-You should learn to recognize toxic people before they make you feel unhappy.
-There are five signs your fake friends are ruining your life.
+Are your friends loyal and grateful?
+How many real friends do you have?
+You might realize that you have only a few real friends.
+You should learn to recognize toxic people before they make you unhappy.
+Here are five warning signs your fake friends are ruining your life.

-1. Fake Friends Lower Your Self Esteem
+1. Fake Friends Lower Your Self-Esteem

 2. They Hold You Back From Achieving Your Goals

 Real friends will tell you how to reach your goals.
 Your success will be their success, too.
 They will support you if you have problems, and won't discourage you.
 They won't tell you you're not capable of reaching your goals.